Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Condensation is the changing of gas phase into liquid phase and is the reverse of vaporisation.
+Condensation is the changing of gas phase into liquid phase and is the reverse of vaporisation.
 At higher altitudes, the temperature is low.
 The water vapour present there condenses to form very tiny particles of water droplets.
 These particles come close together to form clouds and fog.
-Incorrect

-Explanation Condensation is the changing of gas phase into liquid phase and is the reverse of vaporisation.
+Condensation is the changing of gas phase into liquid phase and is the reverse of vaporisation.
 At higher altitudes, the temperature is low.
 The water vapour present there condenses to form very tiny particles of water droplets.
 These particles come close together to form clouds and fog.

 -